angathorion/AnticipatoryMusicProduction/README.md

 ## Usage as an Application

 This is a multi-user platform, based on `socket.io`.
 Rooms can be created at will, denoted by a session name.
+A user joins or creates a session by entering a session name.
+If the name is not in use, a session is created and the user is automatically added to it.
+Use of an already active session name adds the user to the session.

 Users can join sessions without authentication.
 However, one cannot have more than 2 users in a session at the same time.
 The behavior for doing so is undefined at the moment, so don't try it.